Bruce Barnum

-Bruce Eugene Barnum (born April 13, 1964) is an American football coach who is the current head coach for the Portland State Vikings college football team.
+Bruce Eugene Barnum (born April 13, 1964) is an American football coach.
+He is the head football coach at Portland State University, a position he had held since the 2015 season.

 Early life and education

 Born in Vancouver, Washington, Barnum graduated from Columbia River High School in Vancouver in 1982.
 He then attended Eastern Washington University and participated on the scout team of the Eastern Washington Eagles football team for two seasons.
 Barnum completed his bachelor's degree in education and history at Eastern Washington University in 1987 and M.Ed. at Western Washington University in 1991.